Abstract

 Over the past 3 years I have found myself changing tooling multiple times.
 So my goal is to not only teach what the “latest and greatest” is - as that can change fast - but rather to adapt people’s workflows into ones that can allow such fast changes.

 Practically speaking - in this 1.5-2.5* hour-workshop I will present how I work using Cursor and Claude Code.
-My goal is to cover initial set-up all the way to advanced tooling such as subagents and skills, explain how they interact, how they can use eachother, and how to create your own.
+My goal is to cover initial set-up all the way to advanced tooling such as subagents, skills and hooks, explain how they interact, how they can use eachother, and how to create your own.

 The workshop is “code-first”: participants are going to be using their own laptops on a shared codebase that has the basics ready for learning and enhancements.